-Cell surface receptors
+Cell-surface receptors

-Hydrophilic and some lipophilic hormones bind to cell surface receptors.
+Hydrophilic and some lipophilic hormones bind to cell-surface receptors.
 These are integral membrane proteins situated in the plasma membrane (see Topic E2) that bind the signaling molecule (ligand) with high affinity.
 The ligand binds to a specific site on the receptor in much the same way as a substrate binds to an enzyme (see Topic C1).
-Binding of the ligand to the receptor may cause a conformational change in the receptor or promote dimerization of two receptors that initiates a sequence of reactions in the target cell (often referred to as signal transduction) leading to a change in cellular function.
+Binding of the ligand to the receptor causes a conformational change in the receptor that initiates a sequence of reactions in the target cell (often referred to as signal transduction) leading to a change in cellular function.
 The distribution of receptors varies on different cells, and there is often more than one type of receptor for a particular ligand, allowing different target cells to respond differently to the same signaling molecule.
-Cell surface receptors can be classified into three major classes depending on how they transfer the information from the ligand to the interior of the cell: enzyme-linked receptors, ion channel-linked receptors and G protein-coupled receptors.
+Cell-surface receptors can be classified into three classes depending on how they transfer the information from the ligand to the interior of the cell: enzyme-linked receptors, ion channel-linked receptors and G protein-linked receptors.